allouis/composition-of-curried-lamb/README.md

 Currying is taking a function that takes more than one argument and transforming it into a function that takes a single argument.

-This new function will keep returning similar functions until the original number of aruments have been passed - at this point the original function is invoked with all arguments passed to previous functions in the "curry stack"
+This new function will keep returning similar functions until the original number of arguments have been passed - at this point the original function is invoked with all arguments passed to previous functions in the "curry stack"